 My love of materials pushes the work forward.
 Fiber and the myriad ways it can be manipulated compel me.
-Paper as a ground for other mediums, including paint, offers boundless possibilities.
-I embellish the paper (a plant fiber) and deconstruct it, then reconstruct it through small repetitive gestures, creating a fabric on canvas entitled, “Topography.”
+Paper (a plant fiber) is a ground for other mediums but offers boundless possibilities.
+I embellish the paper and deconstruct it then reconstruct it through small repetitive gestures, creating a fabric on canvas entitled, “Topography.”
 The time-intensive process for each piece in the series is daunting but I embrace the opportunity for prolonged and heightened awareness.

 Knitting is crucial to my fine art practice - the repetition is a form of meditation and a catalyst for spiritual elevation.
-It's ironic but creating an object slowly through repetitive gestures requires a kind of separation from the tangible, the material.
-Process is the portal to my personal mythology, where an Orisha, aka Whisperer, informs my practice.
+It's ironic but forming an object slowly through repetitive gestures requires a kind of separation from the tangible, the material.
+Process is the portal to my visual mythology, where an Orisha, aka Whisperer, informs my practice.

 "There is a figure, a woman who is abstracted to some extent.
 I think of her often but she is silent and elusive.
 One day she will emerge from deep within a green thicket whispering... and then we will paint her..."

-I knit, paint, sculpt, and delve deeper into the content of Whisperer, who is a storyteller and writer, a dressmaker and lover of lace, proficient in all the domestic arts, and who so often appears in a field of cotton:
+I paint, sculpt, knit and delve deeper into the content of Whisperer, who is a storyteller and writer (calligraphy) , a dressmaker and lover of lace, proficient in all the domestic arts, and who often emerges from a field of cotton:

 I told her I'd been dreaming of cotton blossoms, and her eyes grew long as the smile spread across her face, "Of course you have, I sent them to you.
 And now you must create and tell stories, those that haven't yet been told."